 Two recent works on the glaciers and glaciations in the Rwenzori are a major contribution to the study of glacial recession in East Africa.
 Glaciers and Glaciations by Henry Osmaston is an A1 sheet with detailed maps of moraine and other evidence of former glaciations during last 300,000 years.
 It includes an account of present glaciers since 1906 with photographs, tables of glacial chronology and precipitation, maps and sections showing Equilibrium Line Altitudes.
 The map was funded by the WWF.

-The three pictures to the right (taken from the above map) are taken from the Stanley Plateau looking towards Alexandra (L) and Margherita (R) dramatically demonstrate recent recession which could result with complete melting of the glaciers by the year 2050 or as early as 2025 depending on the rate of global warming.
+The three oldest pictures to the right (taken from the above map) are taken from the Stanley Plateau looking towards Alexandra (L) and Margherita (R) show progressive glacial progressive recession.
+The 2012 picture taken by Wielochowski dramatically demonstrates recent recession which could result with complete melting of the glaciers by the year 2050 or as early as 2025 depending on the rate of global warming.

-The second work, Tropical Glaciers, by Georg Kaser and Henry Osmaston, is published by the Cambridge Univerity Press,
+The second work, Tropical Glaciers, by Georg Kaiser and Henry Osmaston, is published by the Cambridge Univerity Press,

 "Tropical glaciers are both highly sensitive indicators of global climate and important freshwater reservoirs in some fast developing regions.
 This book gives a practical and theoretical analysis of tropical glaciology, including a useful definition of tropical glacier climate regimes and the analysis of the key glaciological variables.
 The Rwenzori Mountains and the Cordillera Blanca are investigated in detail as examples of tropical giacierized mountains.
 The fluctuations of their glaciers since the end of the Little Ice Age are reconstructed and the probable climatic reasons are discussed.
 A striking example of the serious dangers of disastrous floods posed by the current retreats of glaciers in some regions and consequent breaching of moraine-dammed proglacial lakes is described in detail, and how it was effectively made safe.